GFRC: Finding Poetry in the Practical

 How We Got There

-Specific patterns, textures and materials were sampled, developed and tested in mock-up form to nurture and test our ideas both before and during the production process.
+Specific patterns, textures, and materials were sampled, developed, and tested in mock-up form to nurture and test our ideas both before and during the production process.
 Darker Precast Concrete at the building base level along with typical off-white GFRC wall material mockups are shown above.

-GFRC pilasters were presented in smooth and wash-board-shadow, and the proportions of specific wall fragments and adjacent window-voids were adjusted for solar exposure, spatial and technical reasons, as well as façade-making.
+GFRC pilasters were presented in smooth and wash-board-shadow, and the proportions of specific wall fragments and adjacent window voids were adjusted for solar exposure, spatial and technical reasons, as well as façade-making.

-Well ahead of production, we were making careful study of texture and scale, guided by practical input from the designated panel manufacturers, to confirm we had it right prior to mock-up and production.
-The resulting panels vary between smooth and wash-board texture to provide shadow, scale and variability.
+Well ahead of production, we were making careful studies of texture and scale, guided by practical input from the designated panel manufacturers, to confirm we had it right prior to mock-up and production.
+The resulting panels vary between smooth and wash-board texture to provide shadow, scale, and variability.
 The light color of the GRFC also provides a contrast to the darker concrete at the base level.
 The GRFC appears as though it is a framework floating above the darker glass and metal elements underneath, creating the building’s outer “mesh” expression.

-Working within parameters of efficient glass size, pushing limits of texture and relief, we arrived at a highly animated open-weave expression; completely free of panelized punched-wall expression with a limited amount of actual panel variation.
+Working within parameters of efficient glass size, pushing limits of texture and relief, we arrived at a highly animated open-weave expression, completely free of panelized punched-wall expression with a limited amount of actual panel variation.
 Compositionally, every effort was made to view simple things in complex ways, to produce more visual interest through proportion, offsets of panels, mirror-reversals local adjacencies, and interrelationship of basic elements.
-Our tools were limited; but by careful composition, the solution rejects the grid-locked and static pitfalls typical of GFRC panel-walls.
+Our tools were limited, but by careful composition, the solution rejects the grid-locked and static pitfalls typical of GFRC panel walls.